edsu/vttdiff/README.md

 # vttdiff

 This is a small utility for "diffing" two (or more) WebVTT files and generating an HTML file like [this].
+It was designed for comparing a "ground truth" WebVTT file with WebVTT files that might have been created with different software or services.

 ```
 usage: vttdiff [-h] [--output OUTPUT] [--ignore-times] [--sentences]